Updated: May 31

-For those not familiar with the the term ‘periodisation’, put simply it’s the breaking down of the athletic year into various portions where specific emphasis is placed on a certain training protocols.
-Now over the years much has been made of my preference for using reverse periodisation over the traditional method, which I believe is completely wrong in the triathlon context.
+For those not familiar with the term 'periodisation', put simply it's the breaking down of the athletic year into various portions where specific emphasis is placed on certain training protocols.
+Now over the years much has been made of my preference for using reverse periodisation over the traditional method, which I believe is completely wrong for triathlon.

 We begin our year as we finished it, by working each system within each discipline.
 We neglect nothing and we use speed even in our off-season.
 Where we are different is how we incorporate far more rest into the initial stages of the program.
 Unlike normal periodisation we do the bulk of our aerobic work closer to race day and cut down our fast work during this time.
 Many have asked me:

 How could you possibly advocate doing speed-work without a base?